Wixford Village Hall's Story

 Green Shoots funding is only one part of the story for the replacement of Wixford village hall, which is a remarkable example of efficient construction through material re-use.
 The existing village hall structure is to be removed, and, thanks to a donation from a member of the local community a modern steel-framed structure, which occupies an identical physical footprint, will be erected in its place.
 This method will dramatically reduce the carbon footprint of construction compared to a new build.

-Our principle challenge were underlying structural concerns with the need to raise the very large sums involved have been considered too great for such a small community meant that the project could not initially proceed.
+Our principal challenge was underlying structural concerns with the need to raise the very large sums involved have been considered too great for such a small community meant that the project could not initially proceed.
 Only when we received an offer of a donated superstructure together with funding from a range of sources did the project become a feasible opportunity that has excited our entire community

 We have consulted extensively with the wider community in creating our project and we are grateful to numerous village halls who generously shared meaningful information with us.
 The hall design itself was conceived after visits to many other village halls, especially those recently built, helping to inform our initial brief to the Architect.
 Funding sources were identified following discussions with other village halls and also following ongoing advice from Warwickshire Community & Voluntary Action (CAVA).
 Our funding applications also have benefited from accepting CAVA’s professional advice.